 - Illness students must see the nurse for evaluation before leaving campus.
-If the school nurse in consultation with a parent feels it would be best for the child to go home the nurse will notify the attendance office and send the child home - Permitted Appointments (medical appointment, DMV, funeral, college visit) - parent must call the attendance office prior to student leaving and upon their return the student must submit documentation to attendance office; otherwise absence will be considered unexcused and will result in a lunch detention.
+If the school nurse in consultation with a parent feels it would be best for the child to go home the nurse will notify the attendance office and send the child home - Permitted Appointments (medical appointment, DMV, funeral, college visit) parent must call the attendance office prior to student leaving and upon their return the student must submit documentation to attendance office; otherwise absence will be considered unexcused and will result in a lunch detention.

-2. Driving and Parking on Campus Criteria for requesting driving permission completed a mandatory defensive driving course.
+2. Driving and Parking on Campus

+Criteria for requesting driving permission

+In order for students to receive permission to drive and park a car on campus they MUST be seventeen years old and hold a valid New York State Driver's License (Class D) and have completed a mandatory defensive driving course.
 The defensive driving course must be DMV approved and a copy of the certificate of completion must be sent in along with the senior driving permission form before the opening of school.
 Students are not permitted to drive to school until they receive written permission through email.
 Students who drive to school without proper permission or violate any of our driving rules will have their driving privileges rescinded.